 Platanus x hispanica

-This large, spreading tree has large leaves that can grow to 15cm across.
-This makes it ideal for capturing rainfall, with its long limbs slowing the process of water entering the soil or urban locations.
-View Platanus x hispanica
+This large, spreading tree has leaves that can grow up to 15cm across.
+This feature makes it ideal for capturing rainfall, while its long limbs slow down the process of water entering the soil or urban locations.

 Platanus hispanica London Plane green leaf